-Associate Director, Clinical Care and Research, VCU Parkinson's and Movement Disorders Center
+Associate Director, Clinical Care and Research

 "It didn't take me long as a physician-scientist to realize that patients are my best teachers.
 My job is connecting that clinical experience with research to make progress understanding and treating movement disorders.
 It's exciting to be in a multi-disciplinary, collaborative environment.
 Collaboration includes the communities we serve: It's critical to incorporate direct input from patients and families on care and research, and share information on what we learn and what we are doing."""

 - Masters of Science in Clinical Research (MSCR) program, Atlanta Clinical and Translational Science Institute (ACTSI), thesis defense scheduled for spring 2012

 - Chief Resident, Neurology, Partners Program, Boston MA

 - Resident, Partners Program, Departments of Neurology, Massachusetts General Hospital and Brigham and Women’s Hospital, Boston, MA